coreshop/CoreShop/docs/03_Development/17_State_Machine/04_Extend_Workflows.md

 core_shop_workflow:
     state_machine:
         coreshop_shipment:
-            # define a new place "reviewing"
+            # define a new place "reviewed"
             places:
                 - reviewed
             # define a new transition "review"